nvhhr/discordcss/snippets/README.md

 </details>

 **[namebrightener:](namebrightener.theme.css)**
-Many users have unreadable dark usernames, janky fix for that
+Many users have unreadable dark usernames, janky fix for that.
 <details> <summary>:sunrise_over_mountains:more info and screenshot</summary>

 This will alter the colors for everyone a bit by trying to achieve a somewhat uniform contrast and brightening a bit, then resaturating, maybe dialing in the values produces nicer results but it also depends on the theme/monitor/eyes you might have.